anyazorin/Tech-NYU-TechTreks-RubberDuckyExtension/README.md

 # RubberDuckyExtension
-Chrome Extension for a Rubber Ducky Companion :)
+Chrome Extension for a Rubber Ducky Companion by Anne-Marie Sabina and Anya Zorin

 ## Extension Setup